 We soon find out that his long-term girlfriend Faith (Janel Parrish, Pretty Little Liars, Trespassers) wants him to make a commitment.
 Unfortunately, he’s also been spotted by some of Greyson’s (Richard Kind, Argo, A Bug’s Life) goons.
 He’s willing not to tell Shoemaker’s (Michelle Jubilee Gonzalez, A Holiday Boyfriend, The Old Ways),. she’s the one who wanted him hung in the first place.
-As long as he does a favour for him and his brother Brando (Mark Dacascos, Assault on VA-33, Batman: Soul of the Dragon).
+As long as he does a favour for him and his brother Brando (Mark Dacascos, Blade of the 47 Ronin, Batman: Soul of the Dragon).

 While the first half-hour has a few amusingly quirky moments such as Greyson asking Ray to kill a tree, there’s nothing particularly special going on.
 Certainly, nothing that will divert your attention from Run & Gun’s lack of running or gunning.
 Unfortunately after the actual double-cross and a brief chase.
 Run & Gun quickly goes back to Walk & Talk.
 Ray finds a place to hide at an abandoned factory, but its watchman Billings (Brad William Henke, The Stand, Split) may not be as friendly as he seems.